j-sauceda/j-sauceda.github.io/README.md

 > Note: during dev mode, Vite may request a significant number of `.js` files.
 This does not represent a Qwik production build.

-### Preview
+## Preview

 The preview command will create a production build of the client modules, a production build of `src/entry.preview.tsx`, and run a local server.
-The preview server is only for convenience to locally preview a production build, and it should not be used as a production server.
+The preview server is only for convenience to preview a production build locally and should not be used as a production server.

 ```shell
 npm run preview # or `yarn preview`
 ```

-### Production
+## Production

 The production build will generate client and server modules by running both client and server build commands.
-Additionally, the build command will use Typescript to run a type check on the source code.
+The build command will use Typescript to run a type check on the source code.

 ```shell
 npm run build # or `yarn build`